Goldstein Lab

 Organize your own workshop!

 Below are some tips for anyone who'd like to run their own workshops, based on our experiences so far.
-Kenji's original Instructable is of course a great resource — I recommend reading that first.
-What's below assumes that you've already seen the Instructable, which includes a full parts list.
+Kenji's original Instructable is of course a great resource – I recommend reading that first.
+What's below assumes that you've already seen the Instructable.

 assembly diagram by Bob Goldstein